 At the first sight, these structures seems be part of Alif-Laila or Aladdin Story of Baghdad.
 It was a complete treat to eye, and also an opportunity to witness such a rare glimpse of Indian history.

 Though it is a state protected monument, but here you will not find any guard or care taker.
 And it seems that the Govt is least bother for its maintenance.
 Where monuments of the Mughal era are still retaining its glory, but this 100 year old struggling monument quite uncertain for its future.

-Mahabat Maqbara is just 400 meter from the Junagarh junction, standing right opposite of Junagarh district court.
+Mahabat Maqbara is just 400 meter from the Junagadh junction, standing right opposite of Junagadh district court.
 Juma Maszid is another historical building next to Maqbara compound having similar kind of winding minarets.
 Next to the Maszid another historical building which is now a medical college.
 Same road connect with Dhal road that directly leads to Uparkot fort.

 If you find this post useful, please share and leave your valuable feedback in the comment box.